Storyblocks Video (Videoblocks) Review: An Affordable Stock Footage Option?

 I will say that I also considered going one step further and going to the Unlimited All Access option.
 However, with one stock image subscription to my name already, I didn’t foresee needing that feature (plus I can always just use stills from my videos, right?).
 Moreover, due to the nature of my videos, I rarely have a use for royalty-free music.
 Thus, I landed with the middle tier option.

 Something I really appreciate about Storyblocks is that you can search their library of clips even if you’re not a subscriber (you can even create a free account and download watermarked clips to try out in your project before you buy them).
 This allowed me to take a gander and search for potential material before I needed to pay anything.
-Sure enough, even when it came to topics I’ve found it nearly impossible to get stock images for, I was able to at least locate something useable.
+Sure enough, even when it came to topics I’ve found it nearly impossible to get stock images for, I was able to at least locate something usable.

 Of course, just like when you’re looking for images, you may need to think of a few different ways to search for what you want.
 While you may get lucky by being super specific, more often than not, I’ll widen my search in order to find the largest amount of options.
 Luckily, this plan of attack has worked pretty well so far.